 KfW CEO Dr. Günther Bräunig presents the Clean Oceans Initiative at the World Bank Annual Meeting on Bali (KfW Group/Dr. Michael Helbig).

-Do you think that the problem can really be solved?
+What makes you confident that the enormous problem of plastic pollution can be tackled?

-Eva Witt: Protection of the rain forests started back in the 1980s with small measures but since then we have achieved great success by combining sustainable usage patterns with improved conservation.
+SCHNELL: Protection of the rain forests started back in the nineteen eighties with small measures but since then we have achieved great success by combining sustainable usage patterns with improved conservation.
 In many areas the rate of deforestation is on the decline.
-Nearly two dozen countries – including Chile, China, Thailand and Vietnam – have even been able to increase the size of their forest areas.
+Nearly two dozen countries – including China, Chile or Vietnam – have been able to increase the size of their forest areas.
 Why should it not be possible to do the same for the sea that we have done for the land?

 Published on KfW Stories: Friday, 12 October 2018